 Nephrectomy with IVC thrombectomy

 In some cases, kidney cancer grows into the renal vein that drains the kidney and spreads into inferior vena cava, the vein that brings deoxygenated blood back to the heart.
 In this way, kidney cancer may spread all the way to the heart.
 Expertise with difficult cases such as this is important.
 Roswell Park partners with leading cardiac surgeons in order to operate on the heart and the kidney at the same time, reducing the risks of undergoing two separate procedures.

-The vast majority of kidney cancer surgeries performed at Roswell Park are now done laparoscopically with robotic assistance.
-The kidneys are accessed via five tiny ''keyhole'' incisions, resulting in less pain and blood loss and a shorter hospital stay and recovery period.
+The vast majority of kidney cancer surgeries at Roswell Park are performed by robotic surgery, a minimally-invasive approach in which the surgeon operates through several tiny ''keyhole'' incisions with the assistance of robotic tools.
+Robotic surgery results in less pain and blood loss and a shorter hospital stay and recovery period.
 Patients typically get discharged the day after surgery.